GabrieleMessina/ethereum-multiple-contract-deploy/README.md

 1. Install the vscode extension
 2. Run a blockchain node instance with HardHat or similar (e.g. `npx hardhat node`)
+   1. You can use the hardhat project in this repo.
 3. Deploy contracts using extension command